learning2hash/learning2hash.github.io/_publications/lau2017end.markdown

 bibkey: lau2017end
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1710.04802'}
-tags: ['Unimodal', 'Deep', 'Independent', 'Hashing']
+tags: ['Hashing Fundamentals', 'Evaluation Metrics', 'Hashing Methods']
 ---
 We propose an end-to-end neural network to predict the geolocation of a tweet.
 The network takes as input a number of raw Twitter metadata such as the